GAUTHAM09012004/HANGMAN/README.md

 Installation:
 Clone the repository:
 $ git clone https://github.com/yourusername/HANGMAN.git

-Install the required dependencies:
+Install the required dependencies
 $ pip install pygame

-Usage:
 Navigate to the project directory
 $ cd yourproject

-Run the Hangman Game:
+Run the Hangman Game
 $ python hangman.py

+Usage:
+The program utilizes the pygame module for graphics and sound and the random module for word selection, sys module for system-specific functionality, time module for timing features, re module for pattern matching.

 Features:
 Randomly selects words for gameplay.